 United States: Phase-one deal is only first step in couples’ therapy

 The fragile truce brought by the “phase-one” trade deal should prevent a further escalation of China-US tensions ahead of the 2020 elections.
 However, while the deal is a step in the right direction,...

-Eurozone: ECB Watch – Preparing the policy strategy review
+Eurozone: ECB Watch – let the strategy review begin!

 Global Cities: The outlook for the world’s leading urban economies amid the global slowdown

 Cities are the new geography of business planning.
 In the annual flagship Global Cities report from our Cities and Regions team, we examine the impact of the ongoing global economic slowdown on leadin... more

 This report shows how 10 M&A tenets can help you integrate automation, analytics, and AI into your M&A processes.

 The Economic Impact of Restricting Competition in 5G Network Equipment